nezchan0/grade-performance-index-analyzer-2019-20/README.md

 ### **7. Generated Graph – PI vs Subject**
 ![PI Graph](ProjectFlowImages/7.png)
 This bar graph visualizes the **Performance Index (PI)** for each subject, allowing easy comparison.

+---

+## 🗂️ **Why this repository is archived**

+This project represents my early coding journey (2019).
+I am archiving it to preserve it as a **legacy educational project** — not as an example of my current coding practices.

+My newer and more advanced projects are available on my GitHub profile.

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE) — feel free to use, modify, and distribute it freely, with attribution.

+---

+## 🧑‍💻 Author

+Alok Kumar Maurya – Developer | Email: [alok05.maurya@gmail.com](alok05.maurya@gmail.com)